-- a. cease all classified discussions; - b. do not touch, move, or test the object; and - c. immediately: - (1) report it to the relevant Control Implementer and/or Unit Security Officer; - (2) secure the facility, if practical, so the suspect device cannot be removed; and - (3) report the discovery to the DS&VS Security Incident Centre (SIC) as a MAJOR Security Incident. (refer DSPF Principle 77 - Security Incidents and Investigations, and consider the classification of the incident report.
+- a. cease all classified discussions at SECRET or above; - b. do not touch, move, or test the object; and - c. immediately: - (1) report it to the relevant Control Implementer and/or Unit Security Officer; - (2) secure the facility, if practical, so the suspect device cannot be removed; and - (3) report the discovery to the DS Incident Coordination Centre (SICC) as a MAJOR Security Incident. (refer DSPF Principle 77 - Security Incidents and Investigations, and consider the classification of the incident report.
 Guidance on submitting a Security Incident Report at SECRET and above can be found here).